 Maintain Routine As Possible: When Brayden was younger, independent play was very important to his overall level of obedience that day.
 I would try to have independent play before we went to visit people.
 This wasn’t always possible, but I did it when I could.

-Maintain Sleep as Possible: While Brayden can now skip a nap while out, I still make sure Kaitlyn gets one.
-I take her pack and play and put her where I can.
-She will usually get a shorter nap than usual, but it is better than nothing.
+Maintain Sleep as Possible: While a todler can typically now skip a nap while out, you might need to try to work a nap in.
+When Kaitlyn was a toddler, I would take her pack and play and put her where I could.
+She would usually get a shorter nap than usual, but it is better than nothing.

-Maintain Meals: It seems our family meals are always around 1 PM, which is 1.5 hours past the normal lunch time for our kids.
-I will either just feed them lunch at the normal time or give them at least a snack to hold them over.
-This works out because children often don’t eat as well when there are a lot of things to do and people to see.
+Maintain Meals: It seems our family meals are always around 1 PM, which was 1.5 hours past the normal lunch time for our kids.
+I would either just feed them lunch at the normal time or give them at least a snack to hold them over.
+This worked out because children often don’t eat as well when there are a lot of things to do and people to see.

 Have Breaks: I always try to have breaks between days of disruption.
 This isn’t always possible, but I make every effort.
 So if Sunday is going to be disrupted, then on Saturday I keep naps, bedtime, meals, and other play activities consistent.
 I will do the same for Monday, watching for possible need of longer naps or earlier bedtime.